SixArm/mast-cell-help/topics/meadowsweet/index.md

 * **Preparation**: Meadowsweet tea can be made by steeping the dried flowers or leaves.
 Meadowsweet tincture can be made using alcohol or glycerin as a solvent.
 Meadowsweet extracts are available in capsule or tablet form for convenient dosing.

-* **Precautions**: Meadowsweet cause allergic reactions in some individuals, particularly those allergic to aspirin or other salicylate-containing medications.
-Due to its salicylate content, meadowsweet should be used with caution by individuals with bleeding disorders, stomach ulcers, or those taking blood-thinning medications.
+* **Precautions**: Due to its salicylate content, meadowsweet can cause allergic reactions.
+Meadowsweet should be used with caution by individuals with bleeding disorders, stomach ulcers, or those taking blood-thinning medications.